 When ramming, use the helmsman’s THAC0 against AC 8 to determine if the ramming is successful.
 The rammed ship suffers from 10% to 60% damage, and there is a 25% chance that it is holed below the waterline and will sink in 3-18 turns unless patched.
 A vessel rammed in the side loses 20% of its crew (15% must be rowers if the ship is oared).
 Patching a hole below the waterline requires five turns of work by ten men, and there is a 25% chance the job will not hold, requiring another five turns to replace.

 If the ramming ship misses its target or reduces the opposing ship to 0 hull value (so that the opposing ship begins to break up), the ramming ship may continue its movement.
 Ship crews may grapple in the same round as a ram if so desired.
-If the ship hits its target without destroying it or is locked or grappled with the target, its movement stops.
+If the ship strikes its target without destroying it or is locked or grappled with the target, its movement stops.

 It is possible for some monsters to make ramming attempts.
 A successful Save vs. Breath Weapon will reduce the damage by half.
 Gargantuan creatures take 1d6 points of damage per 20,000 cn. capacity (or fraction thereof) of an attacking ship (up to a maximum of 6d6).

 A shearing attack is a close pass against an opposing ship with the intention of snapping oars to slow the ship’s speed.
 Shearing can only be attempted against oared craft.
 The attacking helmsman’s THAC0 against AC8 is used to determine success.
-A successful shearing attack will cause a Shearing critical hit (kill 50% of the rowers on that side of the opposing ship, and cause it to be dead in the water for three turns, thereafter moving at one-half speed maximum).
+A successful shearing attack will cause a Shearing Critical Hit (kill 50% of the rowers on that side of the opposing ship, and cause it to be dead in the water for three turns, thereafter moving at one-half speed maximum).
 If it has its oars sheared again it will remain powerless to move by rowing.
 Shearing attacks inflict no damage on the target ship’s hull, but if a 20 is rolled for the attack, an additional Critical Hit results applies.

-Grappling may be attempted each round the ships are adjacent (50’ or less).
+Grappling may be attempted each round that ships are adjacent (50’ or less).
 There is a 100% chance of success if both crews desire that outcome, otherwise success is indicated by a 1-2 on a d6, while a 3-6 means the other crew successfully casts the grappling lines free.
 Once a ship is grappled, there is a 25% chance of freeing the ship each round (assuming the crew are not otherwise occupied).
 It requires only one man to grapple or cut a grapple.
-Grappled ships immediately lose all maneuvering, and have their Movement reduce to 0” in 5 rounds.
+Grappled ships immediately lose all maneuvering, and have their Movement reduce to 0″ in 5 rounds.
 Once grappled, vessels may be readily boarded.

 In addition to the classic grappling hook, several devices were introduced to assist in boarding.
 The corvus was a bridge 36’ long and 4’ wide carried upright in the bow on a swivel mount.
 The far end had several spikes on the bottom.
 When an enemy galley was close enough, the lines holding it up were cut, allowing it to fall and spike itself to the enemy galley.
 The harpax was an iron-bound ballista missile with several lines attached to a winch at one end and a grappling iron at the other.
 The idea was to grapple and winch in an enemy.
 Pots of flaming oil were carried at the end of long poles that could be extended from the bow and sides of galleys.